Skip to main content

 Christmas was heavily retro.
 Our Christmas cards were loaded with Victorian/Edwardian scenes, usually with lots of snow (although we never had any during our '70s Christmases), and it seemed celebrating those eras was a major part of the festivities - hence spraying a lattice design on your windows with that awful white stuff that was so hard to get off afterwards.

-We were poor, and when it came to buying presents, Doreen, our next-door-but-one neighbour, was a great help as she was an agent for a mail order catalogue.
+We were poor, and when it came to buying presents, Doreen, our few-doors-down neighbour, was a great help as she was an agent for a mail order catalogue.
 So, gifts would be bought, and payment deferred and split into small weekly amounts.

 One year, in the early 1970s, a big wooden tea chest suddenly appeared in my bedroom, apparently filled with wood filings.